waqarsaleem/waqarsaleem.github.io/recommendation.md

 ## The Importance of a Recommendation Letter

 Graduate studies in CS are rigorous and demanding.
 Graduate programs want to make sure that you will fit - are you up to the mark; can you handle the pressure; have you demonstrated the necessary skills, aptitude, and character; do you have appropriate work habits; have you built a good foundation in your undergraduate; can you work well in teams; can you work independently and solve your own problems; are you a good communicator; will you be able to assist professors as a TA; have you demonstrated suitable intellectual ability; and so on.
 You have probably filled forms and written statements to convince the program of your qualities.
 Faculty at the program wants a peer assessment of your abilities and achievements.
-That is where faculty recommendations come in.
+This is where faculty recommendations come in.

 ## Successful Applications

 I have written many recommendation letters over the years.
-I put good effort into them and remember them fondly.
+I invest good effort and remember each fondly.
 Hence my list of requirements further below.
 My letters were included in the successful applications of the following candidates.

 - [Aala Masood Siddiqi](https://www.linkedin.com/in/aala-siddiqi-5036a4189), HU CND 2020, Fulbright 2022
 - [Abdul Wasay Usmani](https://www.linkedin.com/in/wasayusmani/), HU CS 2021, MS CS at George Washington University starting 2025 (not pursued)